What is Retailtainment or experiential marketing?

 It is really important, especially today when COVID-19 has affected brick and mortar retail so much, for customers to understand how your company is giving back to the world.
 This is what TOMs did perfectly.
 They used VR technology to immerse their customers into their mission of saving the world one shoe at a time.
 When customers put the VR headsets on, they were instantly transported to Peru, where locals were smiling and waving and where they could see children enjoying their first pair of shoes.
 Watch their experiential marketing in the following video:

 Farfetch understood that technology is the future of retail and experiences are the future of marketing.
 So they connected the dots and created a mind-blowing experience for their customers by using augmented reality.
 In their London retail store, Farfetch provided screens, smart mirrors, and sign-in stations that let customers search for their shopping history and wishlists and managed to combine the convenience and speed of online shopping with the real feel of boutique shopping.
 Brilliant #retailtech!

 What can retailtainment do in Covid-19 times?

-Consumer behaviour has changed over the last few months with people wanting less human interaction and thinking about their safety and health above all.
-Social distancing is something that’s affecting retail as well, as most of the stores have closed, traffic has lowered significantly due to lockdowns and, even in grocery retail, sampling campaigns and all other in-store promotions using promoters have been cancelled.
-To cope with it, retail technology is not a nice-to-have anymore, but the only way of moving forward while complying with the new normal.
+Consumer behavior has changed over the last few months with people wanting less human interaction and thinking about their safety and health above all.
+Social distancing is something that’s affecting retail as well, as most of the stores have closed, traffic has lowered significantly due to lockdowns and, even in grocery retail, sampling campaigns and all other in-store promotions using promoters have been canceled.
+To cope with it, retail technology is not a nice-to-have any more, but the only way of moving forward while complying with the new normal.